kanielrkirby/polychrome/README.md

 ## Contributing

-This is my portfolio, sorry!
+This is meant as a personal project, sorry!
+Feel free to fork it though!